In France, crepes are a typical classic street food.

 Place batter in the refrigerator for 20 minutes.

-Sometimes I use regular crepe pan specially made for the purpose of making crepes.
+Sometimes I use a regular crepe pan specially made for the purpose of making crepes.
 At times I use an old fashion, cast iron frying pan to make them, of course, I can't flip that one - too heavy for me.

 Other times, I use a Teflon-clad pan.
 However, a crepe pan is perfectly designed for crepe making because of its graduated edge, which works the best.